bradeneast/bradeneast.com/.history/posts/_published/Building a simple web app from scratch (Part 2 - HTML and CSS)_20190923083327.md

 #### Wrapping up
 We covered using `preload` to give users a faster experience, selecting by class in CSS vs ID in Javascript, and using an `active` class to set styles on our selected icon.

+Next time, we'll write the simple Javascript that will make this little web app work like magic!